 What is Chlamydia?

-Chlamydia is a bacterial infection known as Chlamydia Trachomatis that is passed on from partner-to-partner through unprotected sex, sharing sex toys or coming into contact with infected semon or vaginal fluids.
+Chlamydia is a bacterial infection known as Chlamydia Trachomatis that is passed on from partner-to-partner through unprotected sex, sharing sex toys or coming into contact with infected semen or vaginal fluids.
 Chlamydia lives either in the uterus, the cervix, the urethra (the tube where urine comes out), the rectum and occasionally in the eyes and throat.
-You don’t need to have a lot of sexual partners to get chlamydia - you can still catch it even if it’s your first time.
+You don’t have to of had a lot of sexual partners to get chlamydia - you can still catch it even if it’s your first time.

-While being one of the most common sexually transmitted infections, 49% of all new STI diagnoses in 2018 were chlamydia infections with 15-24 being the most prevalent age bracket (accounted for 62% of all chlamydia diagnoses).
+While being one of the most common sexually transmitted infections, 49% of all new STI diagnoses in 2018 were chlamydia infections with 15-24 being the most prevalent age bracket (62% of all chlamydia diagnoses).
 This is why it’s important to wear condoms during sexual activity as well as ensuring you and your partner have regular testing.

 What are the symptoms?

-On average, 80% of women and 60% of men have no chlamydia symptoms so you may not even know you have it.
+On average, 80% of women and 60% of men have no chlamydia symptoms, therefore you may not know you have it.
 If you do have symptoms, they tend to appear between 1-3 weeks after coming into contact with chlamydia.
-If left untreated it can lead to long-term health conditions, such as pelvic inflammatory disease, inflammation of the testicles as well as infertility.
+If left untreated, chlamydia can lead to long-term health conditions, such as pelvic inflammatory disease, inflammation of the testicles as well as infertility.